🔃OS NGD Administrative and Statistical Units

 At least one of the following four unique identifiers is provided with each feature within the OS NGD Administrative and Statistical Units Theme:

-OSID (Ordnance Survey Identifier): The primary identifier and unique key for this theme.
+• OSID (Ordnance Survey Identifier): The primary identifier and unique key for feature types in the OS Boundaries Collection.

-TOID (Topographic Identifier): An additional secondary identifier which can aid further data linking.
+• TOID (Topographic Identifier): An additional secondary identifier for feature types in the OS Boundaries Collection which can aid further data linking.
 TOIDs are an optional attribute and therefore will not always be provided with every feature.

 Please note that Boundary High Water Mark, Ceremonial County, Historic County, Historic European Region, and Polling District features in the OS Boundaries Collection do not have GSS codes or TOIDs allocated to them; however, they do have OSIDs allocated to them.
 Polling District features have an additional unique identifier of Polling District Identifier.